Muhammad's first revelation: Summary

 According to biographies of Muhammad, while on retreat in a mountain cave near Mecca (the cave of Hira), where Muhammad used to go and ponder upon the evil deeds of his community.
 Gabriel appears before him and commands him to "Read!".
-He responded, "But I cannot read!".
-Then the angel Gabriel embraced him tightly and then revealed to him the first lines of chapter 96 of the Qur'an, "Read: In the name of Allah Who created, (1) Created man from a clot.
+He responded, "I cannot read!".
+Then the angel Gabriel caught him tightly (forcefully) and pressed him so hard that he could not bear it any more (this happens two more times).
+Gabriel then revealed to him the first lines of chapter 96 of the Qur'an, "Read: In the name of your Lord Who created, (1) Created man from a clot.
 (2) Read: And Allah is the Most Generous, (3) Who taught by the pen, (4) Taught man that which he knew not.(5)" (Bukhari 4953).